obeim/Yodagram/README.md

    to run the app (run front and back) write command : npm run dev

-   u should have : node ,mongodbCompass installed
+   u should have : node ,mongodb installed